- You can treat most minor cuts/scrapes at home.

 - Use paper tape or a gauze wrap to hold the gauze pad in place

-- Keep the wound clean and dry: After cleaning the wound, apply a small amount of the antibiotic ointment and change the bandage every day (and if it gets wet), until it is completely healed.
+- Keep the wound clean and dry: After cleaning the wound, apply a small amount of the antibiotic ointment and change the bandage every day (more frequently if it gets wet), until it is completely healed.

-- Check for signs of infection: Redness, pus (yellow and/or green drainage), pain, swelling, and wam to touch.
+- Check for signs of infection: Redness, pus (yellow and/or green drainage), pain, swelling, and/or warm to touch.

 When should I get medical care?

 Because most cuts and scrapes are minor, they can be treated at home using the tips listed above.
 However, some injuries are more serious.